 Transformation In God's Time

-Every follower of Jesus is commanded to dismiss pride and embrace humility.
+Every follower of Jesus, and especially every Christian leader and trainee, is commanded to dismiss pride and embrace humility.
 In this chapter alone (1 Peter 5:1-5), Peter has given five reasons: Jesus was humble; we are saved to serve; God opposes proud people; God gives grace to humble people; Jesus is bringing His reward to humble people.
 In today's verse, Peter stresses that true humility does not come by an externally applied, enforced submission; it has to be a voluntary personal choice which leads to willing lifestyle changes in line with God's Word.

 But when will that happen?
 In God's time!
-We have our human ideas of service and reward (and business management manuals are full of them); but only God knows how and when to reward His faithful servants.
-He knows the right interval between sacrifice and recognition; the cross and the crown.
-He fully understands that giving great rewards too early, may make us proud, and eager to accept the glory which should go to Him.
-On the other hand He is not unrighteous to forget your labour of love (Hebrews 6:10).
-So, true believers go forward, trusting God's promise: that He will honour those who humble themselves under His authority, confident that He knows just the right time to use His hand of power for our blessing.
+We have our human ideas of service and reward (and business management manuals are full of them), but only God knows how and when to reward His faithful servants.
+He knows the right interval between sacrifice and recognition; the cross and the crown (Job 23:10).
+He fully understands that giving great rewards too early, may make us proud, and eager to accept the human glory which should go to Him.
+On the other hand, He is not unrighteous to forget your labour of love (Hebrews 6:10).
+So, true believers go forward, trusting God's promise - that He will honour those who humble themselves under His authority, confident that He knows just the right time to use His hand of power for our blessing.

 © Dr Paul Adams